Vinayak-E/WeatherNow/README.md

 🌤️ WeatherNow Weather Application
 A full-stack weather dashboard that displays current and historical weather data for selected locations using the OpenWeatherMap API.

 🌤️ Features

-🔍 Current weather display: temperature, weather description, and icon 🕒 Historical weather view with location and date range filtering 📅 Date range validation (max 30 days)
+🔍 Current weather display: temperature, weather description, and icon 🕒 Historical weather view with location and date range filtering 📅 Date range validation
 📱 Responsive UI built with Tailwind CSS
 ⚡ GraphQL API for efficient data fetching
 🗃️ MongoDB database for weather data persistence

-🧰 Technologies Used
+ Technologies Used
 Backend

 Node.js